chekamarue/iptv2live/.readme/template.md

 ## How to use?

-Simply insert one of the links below into [any video player](https://github.com/iptv-org/awesome-iptv#apps) that supports live streaming and press _Open_.
+Simply insert one of the links below into [any of iptv player for android]([https://iptv2live.com/iptv-players/)) that supports live streaming and press _Open_.

 ![VLC Network Panel](https://github.com/iptv-org/iptv/raw/master/.readme/preview.png)

 ## Playlists
+use [m3u checker](https://iptv2live.com/m3u-checker-your-all-in-one-solution) to cheeck any m3u link

 There are several versions of playlists that differ in the way they are grouped.